Accessing the client’s local drives¶

 will always be used.

 Mounted local drives can be unmounted with the command tl-umount-localdrives.
-If some applications are using a mount at this time, they can continue to access the mount, even though the mount has been removed from the filesystem hierarchy (so called “lazy” umount).
+If some applications are using a mount at this time, they can continue to access the mount, even though the mount has been removed from the file system hierarchy (so called “lazy” unmount).
 The syntax for tl-umount-localdrives is:

 tl-umount-localdrives [-a] [-s] [-l] [-h] [-v] [--version]